eplatero97/HeadHunter/README.md

 ## Improvements

-From the master branch, I made the following primary change:
+From the master branch, the primary change is that the:

-* Modified `env_super.yml` file to contain corresponding `pytorch`, `cudatoolkit`, and `albumentations` dependencies.
+* The `env_super.yml` file was modified to contain corresponding `pytorch`, `cudatoolkit`, and `albumentations` dependencies.

 ## Requirements